Who's the Man?: Cameo appearances

+Production

+Doctor Dré and Ed Lover personally requested Ted Demme direct the film as Love and Demme had been friends since school and had a good working relationship with him on the show Yo!
+MTV Raps.
+Demme secured other prominent hip-hop artist for roles in the film who agreed to work for scale as a favor to Demme.
+Demme credited his time on MTV with the production going as smoothly as it did as the network gave him plenty of opportunities to experiment as well as making industry connections.

 Reception

-Rotten Tomatoes gives the film a score of 50% based on reviews from 7 critics.
+Rotten Tomatoes gives the film a score of 56% based on reviews from 9 critics.

 Roger Ebert gives a favorable review, with a score of 3 stars out of 4.

 Soundtrack

 A soundtrack containing hip hop music was released on April 20, 1993, through MCA Records.
 It peaked at #32 on the Billboard 200 and #8 on the Top R&B/Hip-Hop Albums.